mojganmoradi707/starter-hugo-academic-mojgan/content/authors/admin/_index.md

 highlight_name: true
 ---

-Mojgan Moradi, a graduate of architectural engineering, who is currently working in my own architectural office.
-Interested in sustainable architecture with more than 10 years of work experience in the fields of interior and exterior architecture, exhibition and furniture design, green roofs and green spaces, urban and neighborhood design, etc.
+With a background in architectural engineering and over 10 years of experience, specializing in exterior/interior design and proficient in software, I am dedicated to merging creativity and functionality to shape inspiring spaces and committed to pushing architectural boundaries for a sustainable future.

 Proficient in relevant software and interested in team work.
 I believe that all spaces can be beautiful and functional if there are creative ideas behind them.